pyOpenSci/software-peer-review/our-process/review-timeline.md

 Time: ~2-3 weeks

 ### 4. Peer review of submitted Python Package begins
-Once we have an editor and 2 reviewers on board, review begins. **Reviewers have 3 weeks to return a review.** To do this, they will use our reviewer template in the [reviewer guide](/how-to/reviewer-guide.md) and paste that, filled out, into the issue.
+Once we have an editor and reviewers on board, review begins.
+Standard reviews typically have two reviewers, but eligible publication fast-track reviews may have one. **Reviewers have 3 weeks to return a review.** To do this, they will use our reviewer template in the [reviewer guide](/how-to/reviewer-guide.md) and paste that, filled out, into the issue.

 TIME: ~3 weeks